ovn-org/ovn-kubernetes/docs/debugging.md

 ## Hosts should have unique node names.

-When you run ovn-kubernetes initialization scripts like "master-init", "minion-init", "gateway-init" etc, it asks for a $NODE_NAME.
-This should be the same as used by "kubelet" on each node.
-So the names you see when you run the below command should be the same ones that you supply your init scripts:
+When you run 'ovnkube -init-node' or 'ovnkube -init-master' commands, it will ask for node names.
+This should all be unique.
+This should also be the same as used by "kubelet" on each node.
+So the names you see when you run the below command should be the same ones that you supply to ovnkube:

 ```
 kubectl get nodes